 Some pros even keep a particularly ragged set solely for blank bale shooting.
 Mel Nichols: “Especially recurves that are shooting a blank bale at three or four metres.
 Those arrows are coming to such an abrupt stop really quick that’s there’s a lot of extra stresses there.
 You should be shooting ‘dead’ arrows at a blank bale.”

 When arrows really do finally reach the end of their life they can be used as garden stakes, turned into pens, used as yardage markers on the range, or used for kite-making or a range of other creative / craft projects.
-All-aluminium arrows can of course be straight-up recycled as metal.
+All-aluminium arrows can of course be simply recycled as metal.

 Most recurve club archers might keep one or two strings set up and shot in.
 At the elite level, where strings are a key part of the very fine tuning that goes on, you’ll need rather more than that.